-Global Reconciliation is building an archive of interviews encouraging 'Talking Reconciliation'.
-What is the individual experience and interpretation of the reconciliation process?
+Global Reconciliation is building an archive of interviews on 'Talking Reconciliation'.

-January/February 2016: Dr Yusuf Sheikh Omar and Dr Kadhijo Osman undertook three more training courses following on last year's.
+In January & February 2016, Dr Yusuf Sheikh Omar and Dr Kadhijo Osman undertook three more training courses following on from the previous year.

 Somalia has been a failed state and without a central government for many years, resulting from a prolonged and devastating civil war.
 War has traumatised Somali society, and destroyed its national institutions, infrastructure, social foundations, positive ethos, communal trust, community spirit, solidarity, sense of hope and prevented meaningful dialogue.
 Somalia's youth have grown up in a country where violence is the norm.
 This, combined with poverty and the complex problems of a post-conflict society has resulted in a large number of disenfranchised youth who are vulnerable to recruiting by extremist and criminal groups.

 The project aims to be ongoing and to inspire Somali youth and restore a sense of hope, confidence and trust through a process of positive dialogue, reconciliation, building healthy relationships and learning non-violent communication methods.
-The objectives of the project are:
+Objectives of the project are:

 ► To transform perceptions and behaviours of young Somalis in constructive ways through meaningful dialogue and peace training.